Azure/azure-event-hubs-spark/docs/ss.md

 streamingQuery1.awaitTermination()
 ```

-`sparkSession` is a SparkSession object which is needed in every Spark SQL application (Spark 2.0+). in `eventhubParameters`, we specify the parameters required for Event Hubs connection, e.g. policyName, policyKey, consumergroup, etc. To establish the connection, users only need to specify the stream format as `"eventhubs"`, e.g. `val inputStream = sparkSession.readStream.format("eventhubs").options(eventhubParameters)
+`sparkSession` is a SparkSession object which is needed in every Spark SQL application (Spark 2.0+).
+In `eventhubParameters`, we specify the parameters required for Event Hubs connection, e.g. policyName, policyKey, consumergroup, etc. To establish the connection, users only need to specify the stream format as `"eventhubs"`, e.g. `val inputStream = sparkSession.readStream.format("eventhubs").options(eventhubParameters)
   .load()`.

 The following steps are exactly the same with other structured streaming applications, like set outputMode, trigger and specify Sink.